petrachi/ogame_maximixe_points/README.md

 - add hyperspace tech for shipping space
 - allow to research reasearchs on planets

-- in advisor :
-  - move 'index' calculation (actually in product_costs_calculator) into advisor
-  - calculate an index for each buildings (production, energy, storage)
-  - index for storage is costs / how much production is lost due to storage
-  - index for energy is costs / how much production is lost due to lack of electricity
-  - index for production buildings is infite if enery is negative on planet

 - costs calculator
-  - calc costs for each build
+  - OK: calc costs for each build
-  - calc produces for each building
+  - ok: calc produces for each building
-  - calc costs_for one for each building
-    - storage produces is how much production is lost due to storage
+    - ok: storage produces is how much production is lost due to storage
-    - energy produces is how much production is lost due to lack of electricity
+    - in progress: energy produces is how much production is lost due to lack of electricity
-    - building produces is basic produces taking account of amount of energy left on planet
+    - todo: building produces is basic produces taking account of amount of energy left on planet and amount of storage available
 - advisor
-  - get buildings to build
+  - ok: get buildings to build
-    - production return all mines
-    - energy return best building if planet needs energy
-    - storage return storage building if needs storage
-  - with costs_for_one
+  - ok: calc costs_for_one
-  - calc time index
+  - ok: calc time index
-  - order by time index
+  - ok: order by time index
-  - filter one building by planet
+  - todo: filter one building by planet
-  - calc shippings
+  - todo: calc shippings
-  - return shippings and recommended buildings
+  - todo: return shippings and recommended buildings